Signs of a Bed Bug Infestation: Is One Bed Bug a Problem?

 First: Remain Calm & Check for Dead Bed Bugs

 You don’t necessarily have a problem if you just find one bed bug, either alive or dead.
 It’s possible that you picked it up from somewhere and discovered it shortly after you brought it into your home.
 It is important to be logical about the situation and aware of everything going forward, so keeping a clear head is essential.
 One of the most effective New Jersey bed bug treatment plans is staying vigilant.

 Do A Search for Signs of Bed Bugs Infestation

 Before you take any other action, look around to see if you can find any more bed bugs.
 The best places to look for a sign of bed bugs in and around the bed; lift the mattress and examine the seams for any signs of infestation.
-Be sure to look through your pillow cases and examine around your headboard.
+Be sure to look through your pillow cases and examine around your headboard and bed frames.
 Not only are you looking for actual bed bugs, which are about the size of an apple seed, but also for eggs and feces.
 Bed bug eggs are extremely tiny.
 Feces look like dark spots on your sheets.

 Bed bugs can hide in other places as well, such as furniture or curtains.
 It is also a good idea to unscrew the outlet cover to make sure there are no bed bugs hiding back there as well.

 If you don’t find anything, wait a few weeks and look again.
 There could be eggs hidden somewhere that have not hatched yet.
 If neither search yields any results, you are probably okay.
 However, it is best to stay on your guard and do everything possible to keep these little creatures from making a home out of yours.